firefox-devtools/debugger/docs/mochitests.md

 ## API

-In addition to the standard mochtest API, we provide the following functions to help write tests.
+In addition to the standard Mochitest API, we provide the following functions to help write tests.
 All of these expect a `dbg` context which is returned from `initDebugger` which should be called at the beginning of the test.
 An example skeleton test looks like this:

 ```js
 add_task(function* () {